srihari07-web/Mastering-Sliding-Window-Algorithms-A-Comprehensive-Repository/README.md

 4. **Maximum Sum Subarray of Size K:** Find the maximum sum of a subarray of size k.
 5. **Maximum of all subarrays of size k:** Find the maximum element for each window of size k in an array.
 6. **Minimum Window Substring:** Find the minimum window in s which will contain all the characters in t.
+7. **Best Time to Buy and Sell Stock:** Find the maximum profit that can be made by buying and selling a stock at most once.

 ### Variable-Size Window:

 1. **Longest K Unique Characters Substring:** Find the longest substring that contains only k unique characters.
 2. **Longest Substring Without Repeating Characters:** Find the length of the longest substring without repeating characters.
 3. **Permutation in String:** Check if one string is a permutation of another string.

 ## Copyright